alejandrosan3/fa-easy-wp-pdf/readme.txt

 = Features =

 * Add PDF button in posts (including custom post types) and pages.
-* Configure PDF header and footer, add custom logo, custom CSS and more.
+* Configure PDF header, body and footer, add custom logo and custom CSS.
 * Copy plugin templates in your theme for PDF customizations.
-* Multiple shortcodes: [faeasypdf-button], [faeasypdf-pagebreak], [faeasypdf-remove], and more..
 * Add custom fonts to the PDF.

-= Addons =
-* Do you need to create a PDF with a selection of your articles?
-<a href="https://codecanyon.net/item/fa-easypdf-generator/13530581" target="_blank">DK PDF Generator</a> is the perfect tool for you.

 = Github =
-* <a href="https://github.com/Dinamiko/fa-easypdf" target="_blank">https://github.com/Dinamiko/fa-easypdf</a>
+* <a href="https://github.com/alejandrosan3/fa-easy-wp-pdf" target="_blank">https://github.com/alejandrosan3/fa-easy-wp-pdf</a>

 == Installation ==

-Installing "DK PDF" can be done either by searching for "DK PDF" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "FA Easy WP to PDF" can be done either by searching for "Easy WP to PDF" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard